ForsakenNGS/DruidMacroHelper/README.md

-# DruidMacroHelper (TBC Classic) by Mylaerla-Everlook
+# DruidMacroHelper (Cata Classic) by Mylaerla-Everlook

 This addon aims to simplify consume/powershifting macros as much as possible, making them more readable and massively reduce the character count.